sammigul/Interpupillary-Distance-Measurement-/README.md

 ## Usage

-To calculate the IPD from a live camera feed, run `calculate_ipd_live.py`.
-To measure IPD from an image, use `calculate_ipd_image.py`.
-Follow the on-screen instructions to capture or load images and calculate the IPD.
+To calculate the IPD from a live camera feed, uncomment the live_image_analysis method call in the main.py file, similarly you can call the image_analysis method in the main.py folder but make sure that the image path, aruco Marker size and aruco dictionary are provided in the arguments.

 ## Contributing